surgiie/blade-cli/README.md

 Compile and save files from the command line using Laravel's blade engine.
 ### Installation

-Download specific tag version release from releases and make available in `$PATH`:
+The recommended way is to download specific tag version release from releases and make available in `$PATH`:

 ```
 # in ~/.bashrc or equivalent